philcryer/wpa2own/README.md

 ## Gotchas

-1) You need a networking card that supports monitor mode under Linux, posts have listed the following:
+1) You need a networking card that supports monitor mode under Linux, from online posts I've seen the following NICs listed:

 ```
 Supported adapters (strict)